Indian Chole (100 G) and English Jowar Roti (100 G)

 How to consume english jowar roti, indian chole without glucose spikes

-Incorporate a source of protein such as grilled chicken, tofu, or lentils in your meal.
-Protein can help stabilize blood sugar levels.
+Include a source of lean protein such as grilled chicken, tofu, or lentils alongside your meal.
+This can help slow down the digestion process and stabilize blood sugar levels.

 Add Healthy Fats